pauline-rugwevera/kinder-speech/README.md

 * As a first time user of the site, I want to read about the programs being offered
 * As a first time user of the site, I want to visit the site's social media links and find out about their following and what other users are saying about them.
 ### Returning users
-* As a returning user I would want to find out if there is a testimonial section
+* As a returning user I would want to find out if there is a testimonial section.
+* As a returning user I would want to find a timetable for the classes.
+* As a returning user I would want to find the exact address in case I need to direct someone.

 ## Features
 * The site features a navigation bar making it easier to navigate to any page.